faucetsdn/udmi/docs/tools/sequencer.md

 # Sequencer Setup

-1. Ensure you have [deployed the necessary cloud functions](../cloud/gcp/udmis.md) to your GCP project
+1. Ensure you have a suitable MQTT broker setup.
-2. Add a new GCP IoT Core registry with a registry ID of `UDMI-REFLECT`.
+2. Add a new registry with a registry ID of `UDMI-REFLECT`.
     *   Use `udmi_reflect` as the Pub/Sub topic for both the  **device telemetry and **device state**
     *   This serves as a _reflector_ of the MAIN IoT registry combining all messages published into a single stream.